pchandrasekaran1595/Female-and-Male-Eyes/ReadMe.md

-Deep Learning Model to predict gender only using images of the eyes.
+Deep Learning Analysis to identify the gender based on the eyes.

 ---